Definition & Facts of NAFLD & NASH

-Nonalcoholic fatty liver disease (NAFLD) is a condition in which fat builds up in your liver.
+Nonalcoholic fatty liver disease (NAFLD) is a condition in which excess fat builds up in your liver.
 This buildup of fat is not caused by heavy alcohol use.
-When heavy alcohol use causes fat to build up in the liver, this condition is called alcoholic liver disease.
+When heavy alcohol use causes fat to build up in the liver, this condition is called alcohol-associated liver disease.

-Two types of NAFLD are simple fatty liver and nonalcoholic steatohepatitis (NASH).
-Simple fatty liver and NASH are two separate conditions.
+Two types of NAFLD are nonalcoholic fatty liver (NAFL) and nonalcoholic steatohepatitis (NASH).
 People typically develop one type of NAFLD or the other, although sometimes people with one form are later diagnosed with the other form of NAFLD.

-Simple fatty liver, also called nonalcoholic fatty liver (NAFL), is a form of NAFLD in which you have fat in your liver but little or no inflammation or liver cell damage.
-Simple fatty liver typically does not progress to cause liver damage or complications.
+NAFL is a form of NAFLD in which you have fat in your liver but little or no inflammation or liver damage.
+NAFL typically does not progress to cause liver damage or complications.
 However, NAFL can cause pain from enlargement of the liver.

-NASH is a form of NAFLD in which you have inflammation and liver cell damage, in addition to fat in your liver.
-Inflammation and liver cell damage can cause fibrosis, or scarring, of the liver.
+NASH is the form of NAFLD in which you have inflammation of the liver and liver damage, in addition to fat in your liver.
+The inflammation and liver damage of NASH can cause fibrosis, or scarring, of the liver.
 NASH may lead to cirrhosis, in which the liver is scarred and permanently damaged.
 Cirrhosis can lead to liver cancer.

-Experts are not sure why some people with NAFLD have NASH while others have simple fatty liver.
+Experts are not sure why some people with NAFLD have NASH while others have NAFL.

 NAFLD is one of the most common causes of liver disease in the United States.
-Most people with NAFLD have simple fatty liver.
+The majority of people with NAFLD have NAFL.
 Only a small number of people with NAFLD have NASH.
 Experts estimate about 24% of U.S. adults have NAFLD and about 1.5% to 6.5% of U.S. adults have NASH.1

 Who is more likely to develop NAFLD?

 NAFLD can affect people of any age, including children.
-Research suggests that close to 10 percent of U.S. children ages 2 to 19 have NAFLD.4 However, people are more likely to develop NAFLD as they age.
+Research suggests that close to 10% of U.S. children ages 2 to 19 have NAFLD.4 However, people are more likely to develop NAFLD as they age.

-NASH can lead to complications, such as cirrhosis and liver cancer.
+People with NASH can develop liver complications, such as cirrhosis and liver cancer.
 If cirrhosis leads to liver failure, you may need a liver transplant.
-People with NASH have an increased chance of dying from liver-related causes.3
+People with NASH have an increased chance of dying from liver-related causes.5

-Studies also suggest that people with NAFLD have a greater chance of developing cardiovascular disease.
-Cardiovascular disease is the most common cause of death in people who have either form of NAFLD.6
+- cardiovascular disease, which is the most common cause of death in people who have NAFLD5